sphinxteam/mlcourse_2019/lec4/README.md

 For the `Explore_cycle_share_data.ipynb` notebook, we strongly encourage you to use the new [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html) IDE instead of the classic Jupyter Notebook.
 One reason is that the [altair](https://altair-viz.github.io/) package needed for data visualization is easier to install with JupyterLab.
-The other reason is that JupyterLab is a greatly improved IDE and will eventually replace the classic Jupyter Notebook !
+The other reason is that JupyterLab is a greatly improved IDE and will eventually replace the Jupyter Notebook !

 To install JupyterLab:
 ```bash